Atriplex: Uses

 Studies on Atriplex species demonstrated their potential use in agriculture.
 Meat from sheep which have grazed on saltbush has surprisingly high levels of vitamin E, is leaner and more hydrated than regular lamb and has consumer appeal equal to grain-fed lamb.
 The vitamin E levels could have animal health benefits while extending the shelf-life and maintaining the fresh red colour of saltbush lamb.
 This effect has been demonstrated for old man saltbush (A. nummularia) and river saltbush (A. amnicola).
 For reasons unknown, sheep seem to prefer the more fibrous, less nutritious river saltbush.

 A study on A. nummularia discovered the species have a nitrogen content of 2.5–3.5%, and could potentially be used as a protein supplement for grazing if palatable.
 A subsequent study allowed sheep and goats to voluntarily feed on Atriplex halimus and aimed to determine if the saltbush was palatable, and if so, did it provide enough nutrients to supplement the diet of these animals.
 In this study they determined when goats and sheep are given as much A. halimus as they like, they do obtain enough nutrients to supplement their diet – unless the animal requirements are higher during pregnancy and milk production.

 Saltbushes are also used as an ornamental plant in landscaping and can be used to prevent soil erosion in coastal areas.
-Old man saltbush (Atriplex nummularia) has also been successfully used to rehabilitate old mining sites around Lightning Ridge (Australia).
+Old man saltbush (Atriplex nummularia) has also been successfully used to rehabilitate old mining sites in Australia.

+Safety

+Sphaeraphides occur in the leaves, stem, pith and mesophloem.